MarcusJohnson91/FoundationIO/README.md

 `WriteGUUID`: Writes a GUUID of GUUIDType from a pointer into the BitBuffer.

-`CompareGUUIDs`: Compares GUUIDs of the same GUUIDType to each other.
+`CompareGUUIDs`: Compares GUUIDs of the same GUUIDType to each other

 `ConvertGUUIDString2BinaryGUUID`: Converts a GUUIDString to a BinaryGUUID (without swapping).